aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 ### Architecture

+#### Explain hexagonal architecture?
+Also known as Ports and Adapters architecture or the Onion architecture, is a software architectural pattern that promotes a modular and flexible design for building applications.
+It emphasizes separation of concerns and isolates the core business logic from external dependencies.<br>
+The key concept in hexagonal architecture is the notion of the application's core or the domain layer.
+This layer represents the heart of the application and encapsulates the business rules and domain-specific logic.
+It is surrounded by layers of adapters that handle the interaction with the external systems, such as the user interface, databases, external services, or third-party libraries.
+The main components in hexagonal architecture:
+- Core/Domain: This layer contains the application's core logic and business rules.
+It represents the domain-specific concepts and entities.
+The core does not depend on any external systems or frameworks and should be decoupled from implementation details.
+- Ports: Ports are interfaces or contracts that define the interaction points between the core and the external world.
+They represent the services or operations that the application provides or requires.
+Ports define the boundaries of the application and ensure loose coupling with external dependencies.
+- Adapters: Adapters implement the ports and provide the necessary infrastructure to connect the application to external systems.
+There are two types of adapters:
+	- Inbound Adapters: Also known as primary adapters, these handle the incoming requests from external systems, such as the user interface or API endpoints.
+They translate the external input into a format that the core can understand and invoke the corresponding operations.
+	- Outbound Adapters: Also known as secondary adapters, these handle the communication with external systems, such as databases, third-party APIs, or message queues.
+They abstract the details of the external systems and provide a simplified interface for the core to interact with.

 #### What is REST?
 Representational state transfer (REST) is a software architectural style that was created to guide the design and development of the architecture for the World Wide Web.
 REST defines a set of constraints for how the architecture of an Internet-scale distributed hypermedia system, such as the Web, should behave.
 The REST architectural style emphasises the scalability of interactions between components, uniform interfaces, independent deployment of components.
 It provides operations (HTTP methods) such as GET, POST, PUT, and DELETE.